ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/create-a-validator-gcp.md

     Choose custom Google Region (list of Google Regions available at https://cloud.google.com/compute/docs/regions-zones/)
 ```

 The command will next ask whether you want to set up monitoring for your nodes.
-If you choose to
-set up monitoring, you can either set up monitoring on a separate GCP instance or on the same
-instance.

 ```text
   Do you want to set up a separate instance to host monitoring?
 (This enables you to monitor all your set up instances in one dashboard):